HenryGinn/Catan/README.md

 The central component of the AI player is a neural network that takes in a state, evaluates the position, and gives a probability to each player based on how likely they are to win.
 Decisions are made by enumerating all reasonable possible options, evaluating the state, and choosing the state that results in the best chance to win.
 By implementing the AI like this, more complicated trades can be added without needing to retrain the network as the only input is the game state.

 For board state changes corresponding to trades, the corresponding states of the other player involved are evaluated and only those where both consider themselves to improve are considered.
-These trades are then ranked by both players, and the trade where the minimum rank between players is maximised is executed.
+These trades are then ranked by both players, and the trade where the minimum rank between players is maximised is performed.
+If player B views a trade favourably for them when player A believes it will not be preferable for B, then player A could gain information about what cards player A has.
+This information is not used.

 The state that the neural network takes as input needs to be defined in a more precise manner.
 It needs to be structured in a way that respects the player symmetry, board symmetry, player specific knowledge, and public knowledge.
 For example player A might know that player B has a settlement on a particular vertex, but it would be unnecessary to also say that player A knows that player C knows that player B has a settlement on that particular vertex.